JoacimWall/Visual-studio-multilingual-extension/README.md

 * Synchronization of Resx files
 * Translation of texts by Google translate or Microsoft translate
-* Export of translations into csv file for final translation by external stakeholder
+* Export of translations into csv or xlsx file for final translation by external stakeholder
 * Import of final translations from external stakholder

 ## Roadmapp
 * Posibility to export all rows not only the one that need translations.
-* Export to xls file.
 * Cleaning of the Resx files (find translations that are not used anymore anywhere in the code)

  ## Explanation of functions